-1 Including in 2019 dividends received from non-consolidated equity investments as well as the distribution from outside shareholders resulting from joint operations amounting to € 0.8 million (previous year: € 0.2 million).
-2 The dividends paid consist in particular of the remaining profit transferred for the 2018 financial year in the amount of € 7.0 million and the advance profit transferred in the amount of € 115.0 million to VGS (previous year: remaining profit transferred for the 2017 financial year in the amount of € 8.7 million and advance profit transferred in the amount of € 90.0 million).
-In addition, distributions to outside shareholders resulting from joint operations in the amount of € 0.9 million are presented (previous year: € 5.3 million).
+3 The dividends paid consist in particular of the remaining profit transferred for the 2019 financial year in the amount of € 31.0 million and the advance profit transferred in the amount of € 100 0 million to VGS (previous year: remaining profit transferred for the 2018 financial year in the amount of € 7.0 million and advance profit transferred in the amount of € 115 0 million).
+In addition, distributions to outside shareholders resulting from joint operations in the amount of € 0.1 million are presented (previous year: € 0.9 million).

-Notes to the Consolidated Financial Statements of Vier Gas Transport GmbH for the Financial Year from 1 January 2019 to 31 December 2019
+Notes to the Consolidated Financial Statements of Vier Gas Transport GmbH for the Financial Year from 1 January 2020 to 31 December 2020